MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-site-address.md

 ## Effects of changing a site address

 While the change is in progress, the site is set to read-only, and a redirect is created.
-After the change is complete, users are redirected to the new URL if they've saved the site as a favorite or if they click a link to the site.
+After the change is complete, users are redirected to the new URL if they've saved the site as a favorite, or if they select a link to the site.

-**Permissions**<br>
+**Apps**<br>
+If apps in your organization refer to the site's URL, you might need to republish the apps when you change the site's address.

+**Custom Forms Created in PowerApps**<br>
-People who have permission to access the site can access the site during and after the site address change.
+You need to recreate the Custom Form after the site address change.

-**Sharing links**<br>
+**Hub sites**<br>
-After the site address is changed, sharing links will automatically redirect to the new URL.
+If the site is associated with a hub, it will need to be reassociated after the site address is changed.

-**Synced locations**<br>
-The OneDrive sync app will automatically detect and seamlessly transfer syncing to the new site URL after the site address has been changed.
-Users don't need to sign in again or take any other action.
-(Version 17.3.6943.0625 or later of the sync app required.)
-If a user updates a file while the site address is being changed, they'll see a message that file uploads are pending during the change.

-**Recycle bin**
+**InfoPath forms**<br>
-Any files in the recycle bin will be lost when the site address is changed.
+InfoPath forms that refer to URLs might not work after the site address is changed.

-**Recent lists in Office apps**<br>
-The Word, Excel, and PowerPoint desktop apps and apps for the web will show the new URL after the change.
+**List View web part**<br>
+If a List View web part is added to a page and scoped to a specific folder in that list, the web part might display an error after the site URL is changed.
+To fix this issue, either edit the web part and reset the folder path or remove the web part from the page and then add it again.

 **OneNote**<br>
 If users have a notebook open during the site address change, they'll see a notebook sync error.
 After the address is changed, the following OneNote apps will automatically detect and seamlessly sync notebooks to the new site URL: